-171. Paragraph 1 amends the Criminal Procedure (Scotland) Act 1995.
-These amendments allow for the imposition of a restricted movement requirement (a requirement that allows the court to restrict an offenders movement so as to either be: in a specified place at a specified time or during specified periods; or not to be in a specified place, or a specified class of places, at a specified time or during specified periods) as part of a community payback order at the initial point of sentence, and make a number of necessary consequential changes as a result.
+163.176.
+Paragraph 1 amends the Criminal Procedure (Scotland) Act 19951995 Act.
+These amendments to allow for the imposition of a restricted movement requirement as part of a community payback order ('CPO') at the initial point of sentence, and make a number of necessary consequential changes as a result.
+A restricted movement requirement (is a requirement in a CPO that allows the court to restrict an offendersa relevant person's movement so as to either be: in a specified place at a specified time or during specified periods; or not to be in a specified place, or a specified class of places, at a specified time or during specified periods) as part of a community payback order at the initial point of sentence, and make a number of necessary consequential changes as a result..

-172. Paragraph 2 amends the Criminal Procedure (Scotland) Act 1995.
+164.177.
+Paragraph 2 amends section 234AZA(4)(a) of the 1995 Act the Criminal Procedure (Scotland) Act 1995.
 It adds the "the question of" into section 234AZA(4)(a) so as to provide greater clarity that the 'question' referred to at sections 234AZA(4)(b) and (c) is the question of whether to make a non-harassment order in the person's case.

-Notification where multiple orders
+Notification, reports and addressesNotification where multiple orders

-173. Paragraph 2 amends the Criminal Procedure (Scotland) Act 1995 to provide that where the court makes an offender subject to a listed order (a restriction of liberty order, a community payback order or a drug treatment and testing order) in the knowledge they are already subject to another of those listed orders, the clerk of court must inform the person responsible for monitoring the offender's compliance with the existing order (so far as that person's identity can be reasonably ascertained) as well as the local authority in which the offender resides.
+165.178.
+Paragraph 32 inserts new section 245DA into the 1995 Act amends the Criminal Procedure (Scotland) Act 1995 towhich provides that, where the court makes an offendera relevant person subject to a listed order in relation to an offendera personan offender (a restriction of liberty order, a community payback order or a drug treatment and testing order) in the knowledge that they offenderpersonoffender is are already subject to another of those listed orders, the clerk of court must inform the person responsible for monitoring the offender's relevant person's offender's compliance with the existing order (so far as that person's identity can be reasonably ascertained) as well as the local authority in which the offender relevantmonitored personoffender resides.
 This obligation does not apply in relation to a CPO imposed for default in payment of a fine.